 In this work, we study the incidence of outflows in the NIRSpec GOODS-S Deep/HST pointing (Program ID: 1210; PI: N. Luetzgendorf) of the JWST Advanced Deep Extragalactic Survey (JADES; \citealt{Eisenstein:2023, Rieke:2023} ).
 The NIRSpec Deep/HST pointing provides R100, R1000, and R2700 spectroscopy of 253 galaxies in the Hubble Ultra Deep Field and surrounding GOODS-South \citep{Bunker:2023}.
-We specifically exploit the deepest R2700 observations carried out with the spectral configuration G395H/F290LP that covers the wavelength range between 2.87~$ \mu$m and 5.14~$\mu$m and allows us to detect the strongest rest-frame optical nebular lines up to $z\sim9$.
-Thanks to the high sensitivity of these observations (i.e, 5$\times10^{-19}~{\rm erg~s^{-1}~cm^{2}}$ for an unresolved emission line at $4~\mu$m), for the first time, we are able to analyze the main properties of ionized outflows in a sample of low-mass ($<10^{10}$~\msun) galaxies in the first two Gyr of cosmic time ($3<z<9$).
+We specifically exploit the deepest R2700 observations carried out with the spectral configuration G395H/F290LP, which covers the wavelength range between 2.87~$ \mu$m and 5.14~$\mu$m and allows us to detect the strongest rest-frame optical nebular lines up to $z\sim9$.
+The high sensitivity of these observations (i.e. 5$\times10^{-19}~{\rm erg~s^{-1}~cm^{2}}$ for an unresolved emission line at $4~\mu$m) allows us for the first time to analyse the main properties of ionised outflows in a sample of low-mass ($<10^{10}$~\msun) galaxies in the first 2 Gyr of cosmic time ($3<z<9$).

-The paper is organized as follows.
-Sample selection and data reduction are presented in Sec.~\ref{sec:sample} and Sec.~\ref{sec:datareduction}, while the description of the outflow identification workflow is discussed in Sec.~\ref{sec:outflow_identification}.
-We analyze the incidence and properties of ionized outflows in Sec.~\ref{sec:incidence} and Sec.~\ref{sec:properties}, respectively.
-Finally, we summarize our conclusions in Sec.~\ref{sec:conclusions}.
-We adopt the following cosmological parameters from \cite{Planck-Collaboration:2015}: $H_0$ = 67.7 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m}$ = 0.308 and $\Omega_{\rm \Lambda}$ = 0.70, according to which 1\arcsec\ at $z = 6$ corresponds to a proper distance of 5.84~kpc.
-Hereafter we use the terms low-mass and high-mass galaxies to refer to those systems having stellar mass $M_\star<10^{10}~{\rm M_{\odot}}$ and $M_\star>10^{10}~{\rm M_{\odot}}$, respectively.
-Throughout this work, we use the term SFR to refer to the star formation rate over the last 10 Myr.
+The paper is organised as follows.
+Th sample selection and data reduction are presented in Sec.~\ref{sec:sample} and Sec.~\ref{sec:datareduction}, and the outflow identification workflow is described in Sec.~\ref{sec:outflow_identification}.
+We analyse the incidence and properties of ionised outflows in Sec.~\ref{sec:incidence} and Sec.~\ref{sec:properties}, respectively.
+Finally, we summarise our conclusions in Sec.~\ref{sec:conclusions}.
+We adopt the following cosmological parameters from \cite{Planck-Collaboration:2015}: $H_0$ = 67.7 km s$^{-1}$ Mpc$^{-1}$, $\Omega_{\rm m}$ = 0.308 and $\Omega_{\rm \Lambda}$ = 0.70, according to which 1\arcsec\ at $z = 6$ corresponds to a physical scale of 5.84~kpc.
+Hereafter, we use the terms low-mass and high-mass galaxy to refer to systems with a stellar mass $M_\star\lesssim10^{9}~{\rm M_{\odot}}$ and $M_\star\gtrsim10^{9}~{\rm M_{\odot}}$, respectively.
+Throughout this work, we use the term SFR to refer to the star formation rate averaged over the past 10 Myr.